ARM-software/psa-api/doc/crypto/overview/functionality.rst

 #.  **Complete-setup:** Complete the operation setup on an interruptible operation object that is *starting*.

-    If the setup computation is interrupted, a the operation remains in *starting* state.
-If setup completes successfully, the operation enters an *active* state.
+    If the setup computation is interrupted, a the operation remains in *setup* state.
+If setup completes successfully, the operation enters an *input* state.
 On failure, the operation object will enter an *error* state.

     An application needs to repeat this step until the setup completes with success or an error status.

-#.  **Update:** Update an *active* interruptible operation object.
+#.  **Update:** Update an interruptible operation object in *input* state.
 The update function can provide additional parameters, supply data for processing or generate outputs.

-    On success, the operation object remains *active*.
+    On success, the operation object remains in *input* state.
 On failure, the operation object will enter an *error* state.

-#.  **Finish:** To end an interruptible operation, call the applicable finishing function.
-This will take any final inputs, produce any final outputs, and then release any resources associated with the operation.
+#.  **Complete:** To end an interruptible operation, call the applicable completion function.
+This will perform the final computation, produce any final outputs, and then release any resources associated with the operation.

-    If the finishing computation is interrupted, a the operation is left in *finishing* state.
-If finishing completes successfully, the operation enters an *inactive* state.
+    If the finishing computation is interrupted, a the operation is left in *completing* state.
+If the operation completes successfully, the operation enters an *inactive* state.
 On failure, the operation object will enter an *error* state.

-    An application needs to repeat this step until the finishing function completes with success or an error status.
+    An application needs to repeat this step until the completion function completes with success or an error status.

-#.  **Abort:** An interruptible operation can be aborted at any stage during its use by calling the associated ``psa_xxx_abort()`` function.
+#.  **Abort:** An interruptible operation can be aborted at any stage during its use by calling the associated ``psa_xxx_interruptible_abort()`` function.
 This will release any resources associated with the operation and return the operation object to the *inactive* state.

-    Any error that occurs to an operation while it is in an *active* state will result in the operation entering an *error* state.
-The application must call the associated ``psa_xxx_abort()`` function to release the operation resources and return the object to the *inactive* state.
+    Any error that occurs to an operation while it is not in an *inactive* state will result in the operation entering an *error* state.
+The application must call the associated ``psa_xxx_interruptible_abort()`` function to release the operation resources and return the object to the *inactive* state.

-    ``psa_xxx_abort()`` can be called on an *inactive* operation, and this has no effect.
+    ``psa_xxx_interruptible_abort()`` can be called on an *inactive* operation, and this has no effect.

 Once an interruptible operation object is returned to the *inactive* state, it can be reused by calling one of the applicable setup functions again.